The Crisis in EY Music

 “Maria, is a musician, studio professional and a qualified Vocal Graduate with TCL.
 She has decades of experience delivering quality early years sessions and fun sessions filled with creativity.
 Even shy kids join in and participate.”

-Safeguarding learners, children and staff
+Safeguarding educators, children & staff

 The safety and wellbeing of our EY practicioners, learners, children and staff is paramount.
 All Maria Moon Music CIC staff, volunteers and crew are qualified caregivers or music teachers who hold a DBS enhanced certificate.
 In addition our organization's founder has undertaken Safeguarding and First Aid Training.